 - You can only get a statement credit for travel purchases made within the last 90 days.

 - The merchant must code as travel for the purchase to qualify for a statement credit.
 If the purchase doesn’t code as travel from the merchant, it won’t qualify.
 Here's how Capital One states that restriction:

 The ideal rewards strategy is to have a mix of options that includes fixed-value rewards, transferrable points, and airline miles.
-Each type of points comes with unique advantages and disadvantages.
-If you’re well-diversified, you can use the type of points that fits your situation.
+Each type of points/miles comes with unique advantages and disadvantages.
+If you’re well-diversified, you can use the type of rewards that fits your situation.

-In the case of fixed-value rewards—like those earned with the Capital One Venture card—you’ll do best in situations where paid airfare is relatively cheap or when the itinerary you want isn’t available as an award ticket.
+In the case of fixed-value rewards, you’ll do best in situations where paid airfare is relatively cheap or when the itinerary you want isn’t available as an award ticket.

 Most frequent flyer programs require you to have enough miles to cover the entire award price at the time of booking.
-With up to 90 days to redeem Venture miles retroactively, you can use the power of your future spending to earn the miles needed cover trips you want to book now.
+With up to 90 days to redeem Capital One miles retroactively, you can use the power of your future spending to earn the miles needed to cover trips you want to book now.
 Although fixed-value rewards can't deliver the same kind of jaw-dropping deals you can get with a well-planned award ticket, their simplicity and flexibility are great reasons to add them to your points-and-miles arsenal.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.